vsivsi/meteor-file-collection/README.md

 They do approximately the same thing using some of the same technologies, but reflect different design priorities. file-collection is much simpler and somewhat less flexible; but if it meets your needs you'll find it has a lot fewer moving parts and may be significantly more efficient to work with and use.

 If you're trying to quickly prototype an idea or you know that you just need a straightforward way of dealing with files, you should definitely try file-collection.
-Because it is so much simpler, you may also find that it is easier to understand and customize to specific the needs of your project, if necessary.
+Because it is so much simpler, you may also find that it is easier to understand and customize for the specific needs of your project.

 ## Example